HappyProgger/Laravel10-Breeze-Sail_db_web/README.md

-# Install and Set Up Laravel with Docker Compose
+# Install and Set Up Laravel Sail + Inertia + Vue3

-Setting up Laravel in the local environment with Docker using the LEMP stack that includes: PostgreSQL, PHP(Laravel 10), and adminer.
+Setting up Laravel in the local environment with Docker using the LEMP stack that includes: PostgreSQL, PHP(Laravel 10), Vue3 and pgadmin.

 ## Why use Docker for Development